 - Certain medications: Some medications cause dry mouth which reduces the flow of saliva.
-Without ample saliva we are at risk for bacterial infections that can lead to gum disease.
+Without ample saliva, we are at risk for bacterial infections that can lead to gum disease.
 There are also some medications that cause drug-induced gingival hyperplasia resulting in an abnormal overgrowth of gum tissue.
-The more gum tissue you have in excess, the bigger the home for the bacteria that causes gum disease.
+The more gum tissue you have in excess, the bigger the home for the bacteria that cause gum disease.

 - Genetics: Unfortunately, if you come from a long line of people who have been diagnosed with gum disease, the chances of you getting it too are very high.
 Brush and floss daily to keep from getting gum disease.

 - Diabetes: If you suffer from diabetes and have trouble controlling your blood sugar, you are at risk for gum disease.
-With proper diabetic control you can keep gum disease away.
+With proper diabetic control, you can keep gum disease away.

 - Crooked teeth/overcrowding: If your teeth overlap or are crooked or rotated, you are susceptible to gum disease because misalignment equals more space for plaque to build up.